fter

 carved stones

-(relics of the stomemason's yard that long existed here) set
+(relics of the stomemason's yards that long existed here) set

 in